JFLarvoire/SysToolsLib/C/MsvcLibX/README.md

 internally to implement and debug the above, or made necessary by irresolvable incompatibilities between Unix and Windows.

+Other major features of the MsvcLibX library are:

+* A powerful make system, based on Microsoft nmake files, that allow building multiple versions of the same program (Ex: DOS/WIN32/WIN64) with one simple command.
+And in most cases without having to write any dedicated make file.
+* Support for UTF-8 sources, allowing to build programs working in any code page.
+* Support for NTFS symlinks and junctions.
+* Support for DOS, and Windows 95 targets, for targeting old computers.
+* Support for bound DOS+Windows programs, for truly universal executables that work in *all* versions of DOS and Windows.

-An obvious alternative exists for Windows: MinGW.
+An obvious alternative exists for building Windows programs: MinGW.
 But I started all this before MinGW even existed.
 And, surprisingly, even MinGW still has holes in 2014, where MsvcLibX in significantly more advanced.
 Another alternative is CygWin.
 This one is more complete, but also much more heavyweight.
 Using programs built with CygWin requires installing CygWin DLLs.
 Copying the program .exe from one system to the next is not sufficient.
-In that sense, MinGW is much better.
+In that sense, MinGW or MsvcLibX are much better.

-Contrary to these two, MsvcLibX does not attempt to be complete, and is unlikely to ever be.
+Contrary to MinGW and CygWin, MsvcLibX does not attempt to be complete, and is unlikely to ever be.
 But any contribution of improvements is welcome.
 Likewise, any help at contributing unique MsvcLibX features to MinGW is welcome.

 Jean-François Larvoire